fzero/lhl-lectures/w1d4-callbacks/README.md

 But before we get to callbacks, it's important to understand a very fundamental concept of Javascript:

-## Everything in Javascript is data
+## Everything is data

 While many languages keep code and data completely separated, Javascript does things differently.
-So far we've ben creating functions like this:
+So far we've been creating functions like this:
 ```js
 function doSomething(thing) {
   console.log("Hooray, now I'm " + thing + "ing!");